LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

-where \( \mathbf{Z}^{(k)}_{i,t} \in \mathbb{R}^{N^{(k)}\times d} \) is the embedding of trajectory group \( k \in \{f, a, p\} \) (focusing, active, or prior).
-The MLP architecture consists of two linear layers with GELU activations and a dropout rate of 0.35 applied after each activation.
-The first layer maps the 320-dimensional embedding to the dimension of $d$, while the second layer preserves this dimension.
-The network is simple yet effective, introducing only a small computational cost while effectively bridging the gap between trajectory encoders and LLMs, highlighting the practicality of cross-modal adaptation with minimal engineering effort.
-The embeddings \( \mathbf{Z}^{(k)}_{i,t} \) are inserted into designated positions within the tokenized static trajectory prompts, forming a unified input sequence of language and trajectory information processed by the LLM backbone.
-To combine trajectories with textual embeddings, we insert trajectory embeddings between the guiding prompts (Figure \ref{fig:prompt_traj}) to help the model distinguish between trajectory groups.
-The trajectory-informed sequence is denoted as:
+where \( \mathbf{Z}^{k}_{i,t} \in \mathbb{R}^{N^{k}_{i,t} \times d} \) is the embedding of trajectory group \( k \in \{f, a, p\} \). \(f_{\text{xa}}(\cdot)\) consists of two linear layers with Gaussian Error Linear Unit (GELU) activations and a dropout rate of 0.35 applied after each activation: the first layer maps the 320-dimensional embedding to dimension $d$, while the second preserves it.
+This lightweight design introduces minimal computational overhead while bridging the trajectory encoder and LLM.
+We then insert trajectory embeddings \(\mathbf{Z}^{k}_{i,t}\) at designated positions between guiding prompts to distinguish trajectory groups, yielding the trajectory-informed sequence: